last update : 2025.07.23. mminhoon@gmail.com

 Paik Philgyun

 Armless bodies stand side by side, spaced an arm’s length apart—front to back, left to right.
 Their steps, lingering in last night’s wind-path, reach the stone field where questions begin to bloom.
-After a rainy autumn night, seven upright menhirs, five letters, four salt sculptures, two rope pillars, and one stump await their guests.
+After a rainy autumn night, seven menhirs, five letters, four salt stones, two rope pillars, and one stump await their guests.

 Center-Front, Cloud Screen yearns for the tilted walls of the square.